nginx/unit-docs/source/configuration.rst

         or at
         :ref:`startup <source-startup>`.

-    * - :samp:`group`
+    * - :samp:`working_directory`
       - String;
-        group name that runs the
-        :ref:`app process <sec-processes>`.
+        the app's working directory.

-        The default is the :samp:`user`'s primary group.
+        The default is

-    * - :samp:`environment`
-      - String-valued object;
-        environment variables to be passed to the app.
+        the working directory
+        of Unit's
+        :ref:`main process <sec-processes>`.

 Also, you need to set :samp:`type`-specific options to run the app.